 Lastly, the following screen capture shows an example of what the sensor output might look like as it sweeps across a black line on a white surface.
 A motor was used to rotate a white paper disk with a piece of black electrical tape on it in front of the sensor.
 The electrical noise present in the screen capture is from this motor.
 If you will be using these sensors in electrically noisy environments (e.g. around motors), you should filter the signal either with a low-pass filter circuit or in your microcontroller software.
 For example, when timing the high (blue) pulse, wait until the signal stays low for a minimum duration (e.g. 10 us) before accepting the low signal as the end of the pulse.

-Each QTR-1A and QTR-8A reflectance sensor phototransistor output is connected to a pull-up resistor as shown below to form a voltage divider that produces an analog voltage output that ranges between 0 V and the supplied voltage (which is typically 5 V).
+Each QTR-1A, QTR-L-1A, QTR-3A, and QTR-8A reflectance sensor phototransistor output is connected to a pull-up resistor as shown below to form a voltage divider that produces an analog voltage output that ranges between 0 V and the supplied voltage (which is typically 5 V).
 With a strong reflectance, such as when the sensor is over a white surface, its output voltage will tend towards 0 V; with very weak reflectance, such as when the sensor is over a black surface, its output voltage will tend towards the supplied voltage.
+Different QTR sensor products have different component values, and exact schematics for each QTR sensor can be found on its product page.

 To demonstrate what the QTR-xA sensor output looks like as it passes from a reflective surface to a non-reflective surface and back again, we set up a motor to spin a white paper circle with a piece of black electrical tape on it as shown below.